Full question:

 Answer:

-The 6 grounds for divorce in New York are:
+The six grounds for divorce in New York are:

-3. Imprisonment: If your spouse goes to jail for three or more years.
-However, if your spouse was released more than 5 years ago, you cannot divorce for this reason.
+- Imprisonment: If your spouse is imprisoned for three or more years, this can be grounds for divorce.
+However, if they were released more than five years ago, you cannot use this reason.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.